 Free VPNs for Windows are a dime a dozen.
 But where there’s variety, there naturally arises the question of quality.
-Unfortunately, many free VPNs are extremely limited in functionality, and those that do have all their features intact often engage in data harvesting practices.
+Unfortunately, 100% free VPNs are extremely limited in functionality, and those that do have all their features intact often engage in data harvesting practices.

 As such, this problem is prevalent for users of all devices.
 Users have to make a decision between allowing their privacy to be sold by these providers in exchange for free VPN access, or settle for half-baked free VPN apps that don’t even work as they’re supposed to.